markoarnauto/fintuna/docs/source/concept.rst

 * Tune data is used for hyper-parameter optimization.
 * Eval data is used for backtesting

-Executing the `fintuna.Finstudy.explore` method multiple times on same data introduces the risk of overfitting.
+Executing the :py:meth:`fintuna.Finstudy.explore` method multiple times on same data introduces the risk of overfitting.
 **Use feature importance and shap values, rather than merely looking at trading performance.**

 .. image:: images/backtesting.png
     :alt: Walk-Forward Backtesting

-Calling `fintuna.Finstudy.finish` prepares the model for deployment.
+Calling :py:meth:`fintuna.Finstudy.finish` prepares the model for deployment.
 It sub-selects models that also perform well on evaluation data. and refits them on all data.

 Data First